Skip to main content

 DDes Annual Symposium for Design Research

-The Doctor of Design (DDes) program hosts an annual research symposium focused on design.
-World-renowned practitioners are invited as keynote speakers.
-Each symposium features a central theme pertinent to design and invites keynote speakers and panelists to explore the topic.
+The Doctor of Design (DDes) program hosts an annual symposium focused on design research.
+World-renowned thought leaders are invited as keynote speakers.
+Each symposium features a central theme pertinent to design and invites keynote speakers, panelists and doctoral students to explore the topic.

 Past Research Symposia: